Canadian Pacific 1238

-Canadian Pacific 1238 is a preserved G5c class 4-6-2 "Pacific" type steam locomotive built by the Montreal Locomotive Works in 1946.
+Canadian Pacific 1238 is a preserved G5c class "Pacific" type steam locomotive built by the Montreal Locomotive Works (MLW) in June 1946.
 It was purchased by George Hart, who used it for excursion service in the 1960s.
-It was later sold to Jack Showalter, who operated it on his Allegany Central Railroad from the 1970s to the mid-1990s.
-As of 2023, No. 1238 is stored on the Prairie Dog Central Railway under private ownership while waiting for a future restoration.
+It was later sold to Jack Showalter, who operated it on his Allegany Central Railroad (ACRR) from the 1970s to the mid-1990s.
+In late December 2023, No. 1238 was purchased by the Waterloo Central Railway (WCR), and they have plans to restore the locomotive to operating condition.

 History

 Revenue service

-No. 1238 was constructed in 1946 at the Montreal Locomotive Works in Montreal, Quebec as the sixth member of the Canadian Pacific Railway's (CPR) G5c class.
-It was initially assigned to pull passenger trains throughout Quebec and Ontario, and as the CPR dieselized their locomotive fleet, No. 1238 was reassigned to pull freight trains.
+No. 1238 was constructed in June 1946 at the Montreal Locomotive Works (MLW) in Montreal, Quebec, as the sixth member of the Canadian Pacific Railway's (CP) G5c class.
+It was initially assigned to pull passenger trains throughout Quebec and Ontario, and as the CP dieselized their locomotive fleet, No. 1238 was reassigned to pull freight trains.
 It was retired from revenue service by 1959, and it sat idle for the next five years.

 Early preservation

 In December 1964, No. 1238 was purchased by steam locomotive historian George M. Hart, who founded Rail Tours Incorporated to host several steam-powered excursion trains throughout the Northeastern United States.
 No. 1238 was moved to York, Pennsylvania, where Hart and his crews restored the locomotive back to service in 1966.
-From there, it began pulling excursion trains on the Maryland and Pennsylvania Railroad (MPA) between York and Baltimore, Maryland alongside Hart's other steam locomotives, including CPR G5d No. 1286, CPR 4-6-0 No. 972, and Reading 0-6-0st No. 1251.
+From there, it began pulling excursion trains on the Maryland and Pennsylvania Railroad (MPA) between York and Baltimore, Maryland, alongside Hart's other steam locomotives, including CP G5d No. 1286, CP 4-6-0 No. 972, and Reading 0-6-0 st No. 1251.
 The locomotive would also pull trains on mainlines owned by nearby class 1 railroads, such as the Reading, the Western Maryland (WM), the Central Railroad of New Jersey (CNJ), and the Lehigh and Hudson River (L&HR).